What is an administration order

 At the end of the AO, you can ask the court for a certificate of satisfaction which costs £15.

 Administration orders are entered on the Register of Judgments, Orders and Fines and stay on the register for six years.
 This information also appears on your credit file.
-The court will change the record on the register to say the administration order has been paid off.
+When the administration order ends, the court will change the record on the register to say the administration order has been paid off.